 Connecting your device (such as XBox, Playstation, Nintendo, Chromecast, Apple TV, and Roku) to DeviceNet allows you to connect to your device wirelessly and not interfere with the residence network.

 Overnight parking is available free of charge for all students living in residence.

 You must request a parking permit.
-Permits can be requested by completing an online form.
+Permits will become available in September.

 Parking lots are located on King Street for North Side residence students and the corner of Park and Salem for South Side residence students.

 For visitors: Please ensure visitors obtain a visitor parking pass if parking overnight.